yujiri8/yujiri.xyz/software/oses.md

 Tried: 2020-09-17

+Reputation: secure, lightweight

+Init system: OpenRC

-Reputation: secure, lightweight.
-Uses musl libc, which is argued to be better than glibc but means binaries compiled for glibc won't work.
+* Uses musl libc, which is argued to be better than glibc but means binaries compiled for glibc won't work.

 * Broken install process: guided installer wrote invalid syntax to wpa_supplicant.conf and left me to figure it out.
 Wiki written in very poor English.